mike8699/ph_utils/README.md

+# DEPRECATION NOTICE

+All of the code in this repo has been moved to and/or rewritten in this repo https://github.com/phst-randomizer/ph-randomizer.

 # ph-utils

 This is a collection of random code that modifies the base Legend of Zelda: Phantom Hourglass US ROM in various ways.